kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

 - Two resources: `MeshGatewayRoute` and `MeshTrafficRoute`
 - Unified resource for services and gateway: `MeshTrafficRoute`
 - Unified resources but one per protocol, e.g. `MeshHTTPRoute`, `MeshTCPRoute`
+- Two resources: `MeshGatewayRoute` and `MeshTrafficRoute`, which both point to a `HTTPRouteRules` resource

 ## Decision Outcome